TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/NumRows/Index.rst

                    }
            }

-           # 20 will only be embedded, if the if-Statement returns „true"
+           # 20 will only be embedded, if the "if" Statement returns "true".
            20 = COA
            20 {
                    if.isFalse.numRows < styles.content.getRight